Dave's Travel Pages

 Booking.com

-If you decide to stay in Hydra for a few days, make sure you book your accommodation well in advance, especially if you are planning to go on a weekend.
+If you decide to stay in Hydra for a few days, make sure you book your accommodation well in advance, especially if you are planning to go for a weekend getaway or during the summer months.

 Some of the best hotels on Hydra are Phaedra Hotel, a renovated 19th century mansion also recommended by Rick Steves, and Mistral Hotel, a traditional stone mansion.
 Both hotels are located very centrally in Hydra town, and close to some great restaurants.